abcpaem/roman-numerals-converter/README.md

 This is a Roman Numerals Converter Console Application using the Java programming language in a Maven project (using IntelliJ).

 ### Goal & features
 Convert the Roman Numerals for numbers 1 to 10.
-The user is prompted to enter a roman numeral and the application will convert it to the equivalent Arabic numeral.
+The user is prompted to enter a Roman numeral and the application will convert it to the equivalent Arabic numeral.

 **NOTE:** For a full Roman numerals <-> Arabic numbers converter please check the [TDD Roman Numerals kata](https://github.com/abcpaem/tdd-roman-numerals-kata).